The Arma community is getting together for the Jefferson Highway Market

-ARMA, KS – In today’s dose of good news… The Arma community is kicking off a new tradition Friday evening.
+ARMA, KS – The Arma community is kicking off a new tradition Friday evening.

 The inaugural Jefferson Highway Market started at 6:00p.m. in Arma Park.